EdoardoCotto/polito-se2-participium/Retrospective/Retrospective-3.md

 - What lessons did you learn (both positive and negative) in this sprint?

-  Positive (Quality Strategy): We learned that investing heavily in Story #0 (Technical Infrastructure and Refactoring) pays off in stability.
+  Positive (Quality Strategy): We learned that investing heavily in Technical Infrastructure and Refactoring pays off in stability.
 We spent 57.5 hours on this, which allowed us to reach 98.3% code coverage and pass 22 End-to-End tests.
 This confirms that high quality requires dedicated time.

   Negative (Velocity Trade-off): We learned that there is a trade-off between "Technical Tasks" and "User Stories."
-Because we spent more than 50% of our time on Story #0, we could only complete 23 Story Points of new features (compared to 51 points in the previous sprint).
+Because we spent more than 50% of our time on SonarQube, we could only complete 23 Story Points of new features (compared to 51 points in the previous sprint).
 We learned we need to balance this better so the customer sees more new features.

 - Which improvement goals set in the previous retrospective were you able to achieve?